 Öxarárfoss Waterfall is a very beautiful waterfall on the Öxará river.
 These stunningly curved falls drop into a boulder filled pool below, a uniquely beautiful sight. Öxarárfoss is just a very short walk from the car park (P2 but other car parks are also nearby) and the Law Rock (Lögberg).

 Snorkeling and Diving

 Snorkeling or diving at Silfra in the fissure between the tectonic plates is a really special experience.
 Silfra is consistently rated as a world top 10 diving and snorkeling location, there is literally nowhere else in the world where you can dive in between tectonic plates.
 Combination tours will take you to the Golden Circle and snorkeling.
 If you are self-driving just arrange a dive tour to fit in with your drive around the Golden Circle.
-Car park P5 is a few minutes’ walk from Silfra.
+Car park P5 is a few minutes’ walks from Silfra.

 Peningajá – Iceland´s ‘Money Gorge’

 Would you like to make a wish?
 For over 100 years, tourists have stood on the bridge and thrown coins into Peningagjá.
 The name of this gorge is actually Nikulásargjá, but it is now universally known as Peningagjá, meaning ‘money gorge’.
 So close your eyes, make that wish and cast a coin into Peningagjá!

 Coins or anything else should not be thrown into hot springs, geysers, rivers, gorges or anywhere else in Iceland.
 You can only do this at Peningagjá!